 - Get a few fixed-weight dumbbells or kettlebells (but you’ll need to train one limb at a time sometimes, and you’ll need to be flexible with your rep ranges).

 But again, no matter what you’re using, you can still build muscle.
+You can still get great results.
 Perhaps even more importantly, all of these options (including bodyweight training) are great for our general health.
 And no matter what you have access to, there’s a way to get better and bigger.
 Even if you can’t get to the gym, anything is infinitely better than nothing.

-Plus, there’s nothing stopping you from getting started now with bodyweight training, gradually saving up for some free weights and then upgrading down the road.
+Plus, there’s nothing stopping you from getting started now with bodyweight training or resistance bands, gradually saving up for some free weights, and getting results in the meanwhile.

 Our specialty is helping hardgainers build muscle, and we’re willing to do that by any means necessary.
 Free weights are best, but our Bony to Beastly Program also includes a bodyweight bulking routine for guys who don’t have access to a barbell or dumbbells.
 (And given the current situation, we’re writing some free articles about building muscle at home, too.)